 Add some interest to your interiors with a comfy chaise lounge

-While earliest designs of the Chaise Lounge date back to the ancient Egyptians, its current form can be attributed to the Rococo period of French style, which is in the 16th century.
+While the earliest designs of the Chaise Lounge date back to the ancient Egyptians, its current form can be attributed to the Rococo period of French style, which dates back to the 16th century.
 Even back then, these sofas were considered plush possessions and were made using the most expensive wood and upholstery materials.

 A Chaise Lounge in French literally means ‘a long chair’.
 It basically combines the functions of a daybed and a chair.
 These sofas are most prominent in living rooms and bedrooms, adding some plush flair to the space.